 Street Food (Pineapple slices) Chandni Chawk Market, Delhi

-Before leaving for Agra, after lunch, made a short visit at Connaught Place (This place reminded me Park Street in Kolkata) and the newly built beautiful Akshardham Temple.
+Before leaving for Agra, after lunch, made a short visit to Connaught Place (This place reminded me of Park Street in Kolkata) and the newly built beautiful Akshardham Temple.

 Beautiful Akshardham Temple

 It was an enjoyable road trip by the Yamuna Expressway to Agra.
 From the roadside found many constructions are going on in Noida, the industrial city.
 Thank God, I can speak in Hindi otherwise it might be too boring for my driver to communicate after all everyone loves their mother tongue.
 Afternoon Milk Tea from the roadside Dhaba was tasty and relaxing also.
 By night reached, and for one night stay at Grand Hotel Agra in Agra Cantonment.
 Oh, couldn’t wait for next day’s Taj Mahal visit…

 Did I really visit the Symbol of Love?
 I still can’t believe.
 Yes, I made that.
 The third day of my India trip I have first visited the wonders of the world, most beautiful Taj Mahal.
 Truly, I had no idea.
 It can be such attractive!
 Unbeatable Beauty!
 Here each and every footstep of mine was precious to me 🙂 It soothed my soul and eyes.

 Well, I’ve liked my first camel cart ride also while entering for collecting the entry ticket for the Taj Mahal.
 For SAARC countries, the tourist’s entry fee is 530 Rs and for other countries 1000 Rs.

 I then visited Agra Fort from where saw the remote views of the Taj Mahal.
 Emperor Shah Jahan used to look at the Taj Mahal from here, when he had been imprisoned by his son, Aurangzeb.

 Remote View of the Taj Mahal from Agra Fort